la-rup/Robotic-Arm-Control-Simulation-Showcase/docs/assignment_trace_circle.md

   - Increased sensitivity to modeling errors.

 ## Reflection on Controller Performance
 The controller performance differed significantly across the tested pole values:

 - **p = 1/100:**
-  The robot arm exhibited noticeable lag before converging toward the desired trajectory.
-Tracking was eventually achieved, but the response was slow and less smooth.
+  The robot arm exhibited noticeable lag before converging toward a portion of the desired trajectory.
+Tracking was not achieved, and the response was slow and less smooth.

 - **p = 1/10:**
   The arm followed the trajectory more smoothly, with reduced lag compared to p = 1/100.
 However, the controller gains (K matrices) were still insufficient to fully compensate for joint friction and gravitational moments.